 Who is responsible for processing your personal data?

-The person in charge of processing your personal data is Spreds SA/NV, a Belgian société anonyme/naamloze vennootschap incorporated under Belgian law, registered with the Crossroads Bank for Enterprises (BCE/KBO) under the enterprise number VAT BE 0837.496.614, having its registered office at 1000 Brussels, 5 Place Sainte Gudule.
+The person in charge of processing your personal data is Spreds SA/NV, a Belgian société anonyme/naamloze vennootschap incorporated under Belgian law, registered with the Crossroads Bank for Enterprises (BCE/KBO) under the enterprise number VAT BE 0837.496.614, having its registered office at Rue des Colonies 11, 1000 Brussels, Belgium.

 What kind of personal data do we process?

-When you visit our Website, the personal data that is collected and processed by Spreds can either be information that you share directly and voluntarily, for example contact details when filling in a form, or data gathered automatically through your navigation on our Website (IP address, website sessions,…).
+When you visit this Website, the personal data that is collected and processed by Spreds can either be information that you share directly and voluntarily, for example contact details when filling in a form, or data gathered automatically through your navigation on this Website (IP address, website sessions,…).

 If you choose to become a member, other personal data will be collected and processed by Spreds.
-For example, your contact info (address, phone number, email address,…), data related to your identity or personal situation (last name, first name, date of birth, sex,…), data related to your account and transactions linked to your account, or other data linked to your Website usage.
+For example, your contact info (address, phone number, email address, …), data related to your identity or personal situation (last name, first name, …), data related to your account and transactions linked to your account, or other data linked to the Website usage.

 We do not process sensitive personal data such as information regarding health, ethnic or cultural background, political opinions, religion or beliefs, union membership or sexual orientation, nor do we process data relative to criminal convictions or offenses.